Am I eligible?

 When do I know if I've been accepted onto the programme?

-We'll let you know if you have been accepted onto our programme after the in-person interview.
+We'll let you know if you have been accepted onto our programme after the interview.

 How long after I apply will I hear about my placement?